KaarleJ/hops-app/README.md

 The backend was developed with TypeScript, NodeJs, ExpressJs, Apollo GQL and MongoDB.
 I used Jest and Cypress for unit and E2E tests.

+ps.
+Don't take a look at the utils.ts file.
+You might get sick.

 This app is deployed on fly.io [here](https://hops.fly.dev/).